lesichkovm/node-red-contrib-ai-agent/README.md

 1. Install the package via the Node-RED palette manager
 2. Add an AI Model node to configure your OpenRouter API key and model
-3. Add a Memory node (In-Memory or File-based) to manage conversation context
+3. (Optional) Add a Memory node (In-Memory or File-based) to manage conversation context
+4. (Optional) Add AI Tool nodes to define custom functions or HTTP requests
-4. Connect to an AI Agent node to process messages with memory
+5. Connect to an AI Agent node to process messages
-5. (Optional) Add AI Tool nodes to define custom functions
+6. (Optional) Connect more AI Agent nodes to process messages in a chain

+##

 ## Node Types